cronvel/ne/essential-todo.md

 Less essentials features:

-* Line of context (scroll up/down few more lines, so that the cursor is not at the top or bottom)
 * Indent selection
 * Purify indentation (re-indent the whole file)
 * In-app settings (like auto-indent char and step)